programmfabrik/easydb-documentation/content/tools/csvimport/examples/datatypes/_index.en.md

 <br>

-## Repeating field with multiple fields
+## Nested field with multiple fields

-If the target field is a so-called multiple field, which contains more than one field, these fields must be divided into individual columns.
+If the target field is a so-called nested field, which contains more than one field, these fields must be divided into individual columns.
 If more than one entry is to be linked to a data record, these must again be entered in a cell and separated by a break.

 | id   | further_ids                  | id_type                         |
 | ---- | ---------------------------- | ------------------------------- |